-Some majors at UCLA are significantly more selective than others, but there are multiple pathways to achieving your academic goals.
+Many of UCLA's most applied to majors are also the most highly selective.
 Explore different major options and consider supplementing your academic experience with a minor.
 Note: Minors can be declared once students enroll at UCLA.
-Data is based on a three year average, 2020-2022.
+Data is based on a three-year average 2021-2023